xbirt/mafft-gpu/README.md

      % diff test.ginsi sample.ginsi
      % diff test.lins1 sample.lins1

 If you have the './extensions' directory,
      % mafft-qinsi samplerna > test.qinsi                       # Q-INS-i
      % mafft-xinsi samplerna > test.xinsi                       # X-INS-i
      % diff test.qinsi samplerna.qinsi
      % diff test.xinsi samplerna.xinsi

 If you use the multithread version, the results of iterative refinement methods (*-*-i) are not always identical.
-Try this test with the single- thread mode (--thread 0).
+Try this test with the single-thread mode (--thread 0).

 ## INPUT FORMAT
-     fasta format.
+Fasta format.

 The type of input sequences (nucleotide or amino acid) is automatically recognized based on the frequency of A, T, G, C, U and N.

 ##  USAGE